 Human Capital Priorities Stream nominations lead the way

-Ontario’s three Express Entry-linked immigration streams have been by far the OINP’s most active this year, issuing 6,411 nominations.
+Ontario’s three Express Entry-linked immigration streams have been by far the OINP’s most active this year, issuing 6,411 Notifications of Interest (NOIs).

 The Express Entry system manages the pool of candidates for Canada’s three federal economic immigration categories — the Federal Skilled Worker Class, the Federal Skilled Trades Class, and the Canadian Experience Class.